arivictor/intentional-architecture-in-python/book/2-solid.md

         return price
 ```

 Now `Member` represents member data.
-That's it.
 One responsibility.
 If you need to add a phone number or track membership duration, you change `Member`.
 Nothing else.

 Pricing lives in `PricingService`.
 If pricing rules change, that's the only place you look.
 Booking coordination lives in `BookingService`.
 Notifications live elsewhere.